Skip to content

 If you’re looking to pursue your Master of Science in Nursing, it’s required that you earn your license as a registered nurse and work for a minimum of one year to gain critical hands-on experience within the field.
 This work and experience can be invaluable when communicating the needs of nurses and patients to those with little knowledge of the field’s demands.

-Get a Master of Science in Nursing (MSN).
+Get your Master of Science in Nursing (MSN).

-While an MSN is not required for Health Policy Nurses, it’s highly advantageous when applying to jobs and distinguishing yourself as a reliable source within the profession.
-Depending on the intensity of your chosen program, earning your MSN in Health Policy typically takes two to three years.
+While an MSN is not required for health policy nurses, it’s highly advantageous when applying to jobs and distinguishing yourself as a reliable source within the profession.
+Depending on the intensity of your chosen program, earning your MSN in health policy typically takes two to three years.

 If you want to take on a larger leadership role, you can get your Doctor of Philosophy in Nursing (PhD).